Faraja17/amanoseattle/README.md

 2022 [Latinos in Tech Hackathon](https://www.linkedin.com/feed/update/urn:li:activity:6965735462569205760?updateEntityUrn=urn%3Ali%3Afs_feedUpdate%3A%28V2%2Curn%3Ali%3Aactivity%3A6965735462569205760%29) Project, August 20 - 21

 This was my first time working on a team and working to fulfill the needs of an actual client!
-It was a tremendous experience!
+The business owner is currently using Weebly to host their website, so this HTML and CSS was not used, but instead, the Weebly account was updated.
+Regardless, I challenged myself to bring the Canva mockup to life via HTML and CSS, and it was excellent practice for me.
+This was a tremendous experience!

 Contributors: